bacitracin/Running-MonkeyLearn/README.md

 # Running-MonkeyLearn
-Files for working with MonkeyLearn.com
+Files for working with MonkeyLearn.com's sentiment machine learning

 This script is for parsing the JSON results MonkeyLearn spits back.
 Fill a csv file with posts to be labeled for sentiment, one post per row.
 You will get a